Macquarie University

 Selection rank adjustments

 Selection rank adjustments may allow you to receive an offer to a degree even though you have an ATAR below the published lowest selection rank.
 Macquarie University takes into account a number of adjustment factors when calculating your selection rank.
-For most participating degrees, your selection rank can be increased by up to 15 points.
+You can receive up to a maximum of 15 adjustment factor points depending on the degree you’re interested in.

-For full information, refer to Macquarie University adjustment factors.
+For more information, refer to Macquarie University adjustment factors.

 Equity-based factors